Supply Chain / Logistics Diagnostic, Evaluation and Strategy

 Detailed biography: Lyle Perrigo Bio.pdf

-Alvin Wong has helped some of the world's leading companies, as well as many middle-market companies and start-ups to improve their supply chain, sourcing and procurement, and inventory management practices.
+Alvin Wong has worked with companies of all sizes in many industries to improve their supply chain, sourcing and procurement, and inventory management practices.
 He has helped clients such Honeywell, Pactiv/Reynolds, Cisco Systems, CenturyLink, Caterpillar, Kaiser Permanente, Amgen, Activision, Electronic Arts, Roll Global, Ball Corp., British Petroleum, Auto Club of No. Calif., Corridor Capital and others to apply leading cross-industry supply chain practices to improve operations.
-The work done for these clients delivered millions of dollars in quantifiable supply chain savings.
+The projects for these clients have delivered millions of dollars in quantifiable supply chain savings.

-Mr. Wong’s domain expertise encompasses a broad range of disciplines, such as the strategic and operational aspects of supply chain management, Lean/Six-Sigma, and other disciplines such as Finance, IT, and Marketing which enables him to take a 360° approach to helping his clients improve their business.
+Mr. Wong’s experience encompasses a broad range of disciplines, such as supply chain strategy, logistics operations, Lean/Six-Sigma, and other disciplines such as Finance, IT, and Marketing which enables him to take a 360° approach to helping his clients improve their business.
 He was a management consultant for almost 15 years with two Big-5 consulting firms, helping them to build their supply chain practices: Accenture and Deloitte Consulting, and still serves as a Supply Chain advisor to a local southern California private equity company.

 Detailed biography: Alvin Wong Bio.pdf